Condoms - one size does not fit all!

 It’s not a Latex Allergy, it’s the Lube!

 Many people think they have a condom allergy when it is the ingredients in the lubricant on the condom or the lubricant they are using with the condom.
-Many well known brands do not even list the ingredients in their lubricant on the packaging but many lubricants contain glycerin, glycols and parabens which all cause irritation and even thrush.
-We recommend switching to a brand such as SKINS that is lubricated with silicone lubricant or use your own skin safe lube such as YES water based lubricant or silicone lubricant instead.
+Some brands do not list the ingredients in their lubricant on the packaging but many lubricants contain glycerin, glycols and parabens which all cause irritation and even thrush.
+We recommend switching to a brand such as SKINS that is lubricated with silicone lubricant or use your own skin safe lube such as YES water based lubricant, SUTIL Luxe SUTIL Rich or silicone lubricant instead.

 Add some spice